dusktreader/flask-praetorian/docs/overview.rst

 needs of all users, *flask-praetorian* will provide a simple and secure mechanism to provide security for APIs specifically.

-This extesion offers a batteries-included approach to security for your API.
+This extension offers a batteries-included approach to security for your API.
 For essential security concerns for Flask-based APIs, `flask-praetorian <https://github.com/dusktreader/flask-praetorian>`_ should supply everything you need.